 Best Practice #11: Bring in speakers from your company’s executive ranks.

 One of the greatest advantages to students in having internships is the access they get to accomplished professionals in their field.
-Consequently, speakers from the executive ranks are very popular with students—it’s a great career development and role modeling experience for interns.
+Consequently, speakers from the executive ranks are very popular with students.
+This makes it a great career development and role modeling experience for interns.
 Having a CEO speak is especially impressive.
-Best scenario: Your CEO speaker is personable, willing to answer questions, and willing and able to spend a little informal time with the students after speaking—your interns will be quite impressed.
+Best scenario: Your CEO speaker is personable, willing to answer questions, and willing and able to spend a little informal time with the students after speaking, leaving your interns quite impressed.

 For you, having your executives speak to interns is another way to “sell” your organization to the interns, and get your executives invested in (and supporting) your program.